livingdocsIO/documentation/content/reference-docs/document/metadata/_index.md

 ## Introduction

-Every document can have metadata.
-Which metadata properties a document has is defined by its `contentType`.
-A metadata object consists of key-value pairs where the key is unique per document.
+Every document is defined by it's `contentType` and every `contentType` has to define it's metadata.
+The metadata object (storage) consists of key-value pairs where the key is unique per document.

-Every metadata property has a type which is called a `metadata plugin`.
-Livingdocs offers pre-made [plugins]({{< ref "/reference-docs/document/metadata/metadata-plugin-list" >}}) for a wide array of data types like strings, dates or references to other documents.
-Where this is not enough, it's possible to create your own metadata plugins (see [references](#references) for more info).

 Example of a metadata object as it could be returned by the Public API:
 ```json